oekrice/outflowpy/log.md

 - Get the Fortran to output two arrays -- both the field lines and the image.
 But either of them have the potential to be none, which needs to be caught in the Python.

+Wednesday 12th November:

+The aims from yesterday have been roughly acheived.
+Probably not worth writing tests for the image generation, but maybe at some point...
+Alas still can't run linux stuff locally and my IP is still blocked by JSOC.
+Not sure how long I'll have to wait for that one.